projectriff/projectriff.io/website/blog/2019-08-21-announcing-riff-0-4-0.md

 ## Notable changes

+### runtimes

+Runtimes deploy built containers in different ways.
+By offering users a choice of runtimes, we plan to make the platform more extensible and support a variety of workloads including long-running applications, stream processors, and finite jobs.
+This release includes two runtimes, Core and Knative.
+A streaming runtime is under development.

 ### Knative and Istio

 riff no longer has a hard dependency on Knative and Istio.
 Knative integration is provided by riff's [Knative runtime](#knative-runtime), which is available in clusters with Knative Serving installed.
 Istio is only required for the Knative runtime.